rapidsai/docker/templates/generated-readmes.old/rapidsai-clx-dev.md

     -it \
     --gpus all \
     -v $(pwd)/environment.yml:/opt/rapids/environment.yml \
-    rapidsai/rapidsai-clx-nightly:22.08-cuda11.5-runtime-ubuntu18.04-py3.9
+    rapidsai/rapidsai-clx-dev:22.06-cuda11.5-devel-ubuntu18.04-py3.9
 ```

 ### Use JupyterLab to Explore the Notebooks

-Notebooks can be found in the following directories within the 22.08 container (not applicable for `base` images):
+Notebooks can be found in the following directories within the 22.06 container :

 * `/rapids/notebooks/clx` - CLX demo notebooks
 * `/rapids/notebooks/cugraph` - cuGraph demo notebooks